facebook/jsx/AST.md

 JSX Fragment
 ------------

-JSX fragment itself consists of an opening fragment, list of children, and closing fragment:
+JSX fragment consists of an opening fragment, list of children, and closing fragment:

 ```js
 interface JSXFragment <: Expression {